The Online Diploma results in the same qualification as the Live Stream Webcast Diploma:

 REBHP has uniquely negotiated online access to the entire 60 year archive of IJCEH articles.
 A fantastic resource for hypnotherapists.

-NO professional membership is required to practise as a hypnotherapist.
+Note: under law no professional membership is required to practise as a hypnotherapist.
+However you may have trouble obtaining insurance.

 There are no legal requirements to join one of these organisations.
 You can set up your practice without being a member of any of these organisations.